Lineup-Task-Management/Master/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Purpose

+This project looks to make the organization of one's tasks for everyday projects an easy and managable process.
+This application will provide users the capability to make projects that contain many tasks.
+These tasks have helpful features like a timer or stopwatch so that you can optimize how you spend your time.
+Our focus with this application was to make it as fast, simple, and seemless as possible.

+## Functionality

+Users can log in with their google account to sync to our firebase database.
+They will be able to save their specific projects and tasks to use on a later date.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.